By Katherine McFarlane, Registered Psychologist

 One extra final tip

 Prioritise your own self-care.
 Remember to reach out if you need support and talk to other families.
 Between other parents, therapists, and teachers there is a wealth of knowledge about different strategies or even a friendly ear to listen.
 If you do feel overwhelmed, please talk to your GP for more support options.

-If you are interested in seeking support for your child, your staff or even for yourself, please do not hesitate to contact Learning Links on (02) 8525 8222 or visit our website at www.learninglinks.org.au.
-Learning Links is a NDIS provider and can offer support in meeting your child’s therapy goals.
+If you are interested in seeking support for your child, your staff or even for yourself, please do not hesitate to contact Learning Links’ Customer Care team on 1300 003 900.
+Learning Links is a Registered NDIS provider and can offer a range of supports for your child and family.